 (iii) Excess Phase of the Bull Market (Bullish Phase-3)

-During this phase, all financial news is good and stock market prices rapidly advance.
-Everybody has joined the rally, and retail greed is pushing the market even higher while the volume is booming.
-However, the market is becoming fundamentally expensive (in terms of P/Es, P/Bvs, etc.), therefore, smart money starts to capitalize on its profits.
+During this phase, all financial news is positive, and stock prices rise rapidly.
+Everyone has joined the rally, and retail greed pushes the market even higher while volume soars.
+However, the market is becoming fundamentally overvalued (in terms of P/E, P/B ratios, etc.), so smart money begins taking profits.

--During this phase-3, you are probably going to see a weekly or even a monthly RSI close to 80
+-During this phase 3, you may see a weekly or even a monthly RSI close to 80

 (iv) The Distribution Phase (Bearish Phase-1)

-During this phase, the business conditions are still good, but the market is now expensive.
-This is the initial phase of the new bear market and the exact opposite phase of the accumulation phase-1 of the bull market.
-Smart money now aggressively sells its holdings.
-However, prices don’t tank as most retail investors remain buyers.
-During the first few days of phase-1, the volume booms while the media advises retail investors to hold their positions as better days are coming for the stock market.
+During this phase, business conditions are still strong, but the market is now overvalued.
+This marks the beginning of a new bear market and is the opposite of the accumulation phase of the bull market.
+Smart money begins selling its holdings aggressively.
+However, prices don’t crash because most retail investors continue buying.
+In the first few days of this phase, volume spikes while the media advises retail investors to hold, suggesting better days are ahead for the market.

 -Near the top, the weekly and/or the monthly RSI will probably peak above 80

--This phase can also be considered as similar to the Elliott’s initial bearish wave (more about Elliott’s model)
+-This phase can also be considered similar to Elliott’s initial bearish wave

 (v) Public Participation (Bearish Phase-2)

-Business conditions are now getting worse and retail investors realize that the rally is probably over.
-They now want to sell the market.
-Smart money continues to sell, and prices are falling fast.
-However, panic is not yet seen, as retail investors anticipate that they will have a better opportunity to sell their positions.
-Volume activity starts to shrink as there are many sellers and only a few buyers (mainly retail speculators).
+Business conditions are worsening, and retail investors realize the rally is likely over.
+They start selling.
+Smart money continues to sell, and prices drop quickly.
+Panic hasn’t set in yet, as retail investors expect a better opportunity to sell later.
+Volume begins to shrink, with many sellers and only a few buyers, mostly retail speculators.

--In this phase, you are probably going to see a bearish MACD cross on the weekly or even the monthly chart
+-In this phase, you may see a bearish MACD cross on the weekly or even the monthly chart

 -Generally, public participation is the longest phase of the bear market